 This is for responsive design.
 If you watch how the layout changes when your screen size shrinks down, you'll see how they pieces are detached.

-It very may well be worth your time to learn CSS Grid if you haven't looked at it already.
 A mix of CSS Grid and media queries is the best grid system for this site in my opinion.
-Better than flexbox, Bootstrap's grid system, and for sure better than the old CSS positioning or using HTML Tables.
-Flex box and Bootstrap have their place, and I believe it's not for this site.
+It's going to be better for setting up the layout of the whole site than flexbox, Bootstrap's grid system, and for sure better than the old CSS positioning, or using HTML Tables.
+Flexbox is good for the social icons in this assignment.
+Feel free to use it inside any of the panels.